 Demonstrating artificial intelligence in pharmacovigilance for GSK

-To prove exactly how DELVE could help them, we decided with GSK to run a proof of concept of DELVE.
+To prove exactly how DialogML could help them, we decided with GSK to run a proof of concept of DialogML.

-To demonstrate DELVE’s benefits GSK provided us with test data (from previously manually annotated scientific literature abstracts).
-This data was used to both train the NLP model in DELVE and then test the efficacy of this model.
+To demonstrate DialogML’s benefits GSK provided us with test data (from previously manually annotated scientific literature abstracts).
+This data was used to both train the NLP model in DialogML and then test the efficacy of this model.

 What were the results?